gauenk/nlrn/README.md

-# An extended Python implementation of Non-Local Recurrent Network for Image Restoration (NeurIPS 2018) [Paper](http://papers.nips.cc/paper/7439-non-local-recurrent-network-for-image-restoration.pdf) | [Bibtex](#Bibtex)
+# An extended Python implementation of ...
+# Non-Local Recurrent Network for Image Restoration (NeurIPS 2018) [Paper](http://papers.nips.cc/paper/7439-non-local-recurrent-network-for-image-restoration.pdf)

 ## Citation for Their Paper